airchains-network/svm-station/docs/src/developing/on-chain-programs/debugging.md

 on-chain programs interact with a ledger in some manner.
 Even if for debugging purpose a ledger is not needed, it has to be provided to `solana-ledger-tool`.
-A minimal ledger database can be created by running `air-solana`, which creates a ledger in `test-ledger` subdirectory.
+A minimal ledger database can be created by running `svm-station-test-validator`, which creates a ledger in `test-ledger` subdirectory.

 In debugger mode `solana-ledger-tool program run` loads an `.so` file and